yuhuacheng/tidal-mcp/README.md

 5. Save the configuration
 6. Restart Claude Desktop

-## Usage Example Prompts
+## Suggested Prompt Starters

-Once configured, you can interact with your TIDAL account through Claude by asking questions like:
+Once configured, you can interact with your TIDAL account through a LLM by asking questions like:

-- "Login to my TIDAL account"
-- "What are my favorite tracks on TIDAL?"
-- "Analyze my music preferences"
+- *“Recommend songs like those in this playlist, but slower and more acoustic.”*
-- "Recommend new music based on my favorites"
+- *“Create a playlist based on my top tracks, but focused on chill, late-night vibes.”*
-- "Create a playlist of relaxing jazz tracks"
-- "Show me my existing playlists"
+- *“Find songs like these in playlist XYZ but in languages other than English.”*

+*💡 You can also ask the model to:*
+- Use more tracks as seeds to broaden the inspiration.
+- Return more recommendations if you want a longer playlist.
+- Or delete a playlist if you’re not into it — no pressure!

 ## Available Tools